cmu-mfi/learninglab/doc/courses/cad_for_3dp.md

 ![4x4_skidsteer_rover_real](../files/4x4_skidsteer_rover_real.JPG)
 ![4x4_skidsteer_rover](../files/barbie_rover_chassis_assy.png) <br>

 Class will cover step-by-step instructions to draw these parts.
-By the end of the course you will have drawn all 3D models to 3D print your own 4x4 mobile robot platform. *Lots of assembly required; but that's the fun part!*
+By the end of the course you will have drawn all 3D models to 3D print your own 1:10 scale 4x4 mobile robot platform. *Lots of assembly required; but that's the fun part!*

 ## ✏️Design Examples (Mechanical Drawings)
 *(Use these drawings to create a 3D part!)*